A Step-by-Step Guide to Calculating Zakat in Singapore

 Before calculating your Zakat, it is important to determine if you are eligible to pay it.
 In Singapore, Muslims who meet the following criteria are obligated to pay Zakat:

-- You are a Muslim
+You are a Muslim

-- You are an adult (above the age of puberty)
+You are an adult (above the age of puberty)

-- You are of sound mind
+You are of sound mind

-- You possess wealth above the Nisab threshold
+You possess wealth above the Nisab threshold

 If you meet these criteria, you should proceed to the next step.

-Step 2: Calculate Your Nisab
+Step 2: Determine Your Nisab

 Step 3: Calculate Your Zakatable Assets